nate-craft/dashi/README.md

 ```
 paru -Syu dashi
 ```
 > Note: if AUR is used for installation.
-Manual polkit/udev instructions must still be followed
+The user must still be in the `wheel` group and a system reboot is required.

 Dashi can be manually built with [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html):
 ```sh